 Store

-Our store is where you build your ReWater® system, the only greywater system to have gone through California’s State Water Resources Control Board’s State Revolving Fund analyses and found qualified for US EPA grants and loans.
+Our store is where you estimate your ReWater® system, the only greywater system to have gone through California’s State Water Resources Control Board’s State Revolving Fund analyses and found qualified for US EPA grants and loans that require a 20-year life cycle.

-When you click “Submit”, a request is sent to ReWater to begin the purchase process for the selected products.
-This process includes email and/or phone conversations with ReWater about your filtration, landscape, and irrigation requirements to insure you’re getting what you need.
+You don’t buy from our Store.
+Rather, when you click “Submit”, your selection is sent to ReWater and we contact you about your filtration and irrigation requirements to insure you’re getting what you need.

 Filter packages